McGranahanLab/mhc-hammer/README.md

 An example of the file format can be found here: https://github.com/McGranahanLab/mhc-hammer/blob/main/test/data/SIM001_hla_alleles.csv

 - run the pipeline with the `--run_hlahd false` flag.

+**Remember that the alleles input to MHC Hammer must be present in the MHC Hammer reference files in the `assets/mhc_references` folder.** You can get a list of alleles from the fasta file, e.g. `grep '^>' assets/mhc_references/mhc_genome.fasta`

 ### 6. Update the pipeline parameters and config files